KiaraGrouwstra/sat-sudoku/README.md

 # run: docker

+# navigate to src directory
+cd src
 # build docker image, use backslashes on Windows
-docker build -t sat -f ./docker/sat/Dockerfile ./src
+docker build -t sat .
 # test script thru docker
 docker run sat --help
 # run on local file on our Desktop, mounting to /data, and passing it the file